Dual analogue oscillator. Container of many sonic worlds. Discontinuity in space-time continuum.

 The modulation oscillator is a miniature additive synth engine, generating sine waves with high spectral purity, with additional second harmonic (twice frequency) outputs.
 The Sine wave is the fundamental unit of perceivable tone, and any complex periodic waveform can be represented using some number of sine waves of differing amplitudes and frequencies.
 Sines are therefore an excellent modulation source, because you are working from the smallest possible sonic building block, and the harmonics which are then generated are fully in the hands of the user.

-The right variable harmonic oscillator generates a multi frequency output waveform whose content is controlled by the Evolve parameter.
-Audio oscillators typically follow the paradigm of a guitar string, resonating at a single fundamental frequency, with multiple oscillators being stacked in parallel to make up the desired output signal, whereas this VCO generates a tone cluster that is chord-like right from the start.
-Applying the modulation oscillator via the Linear FM inputs adds harmonics whose content is determined by the modulation amount and the frequency relationship of the two oscillators.
+The variable harmonic oscillator generates a multi frequency output waveform, made up of a cluster of harmonically related sine waves of different amplitudes whose relationships to each other is controlled by the Evolve parameter.
+Synthesizer patches often follow the paradigm of a guitar string, with individual VCOs resonating at a single fundamental frequency, with multiple simple oscillators being stacked in parallel to make up the desired output signal.
+This VCO however, generates a chord like tone right from the start.
+This makes it an excellent candidate for adding harmonics by frequency modulation, especially given the immediacy of a hardware interface.

-The tuning of the signals coming from the variable harmonic oscillator can be dynamically varied using a sequencer or keyboard using the 1v/oct input control that corresponds to the Evolve parameter.
+The relative tuning of the different sines generated by the variable harmonic oscillator can be “played” using a sequencer or keyboard using the 1v/oct input control that corresponds to the Evolve parameter.

 Internal Sine modulating variable waveform carrier oscillator!